jolicode/castor/doc/going-further/extending-castor/repack.md

 > repack task to avoid including useless files in the phar.

 > [!NOTE]
 > If a `box.json` file exists in your application directory,
 > it will be merged with the config file used by Castor.
-> None of this keys `base-path`, `main`, `alias` or `output` keys can be defined in your application box config.
+> None of theses keys `base-path`, `main`, `alias` or `output` keys can be
+> defined in your application box config.

+> [!CAUTION]
+>  If some classes are missing in your phar, it might be because they are
+> excluded by castor's `box.json` file.
+In this case, you should override the
+> default configuration with a local `box.json` file

 ## Going further